daattali/ddpcr/README.md

 <h4 id="pnpp-clusters">
 Clusters of a PNPP experiment
 </h4>
-Before running the analysis, it's a good idea to know what are the possible cluster groupings that a droplet can belong to
+Before running the analysis, it’s a good idea to know what are the possible cluster groupings that a droplet can belong to

     clusters(plate_pnpp)